crcarrick/instrument-ts-server/packages/extension/README.md

 ## Features

-Allows user to provide a set of functions (via a local file) that are called when events happen within VSCode's TS Server.
+Allows user to provide a set of functions (via a local file) that are called when events happen within VSCode's TS language service.

 ```json
 {